Camila Giorgi: 2013: US Open 4th round

-2014: Breakthrough, two WTA finals, top 50 debut
+2014: Breakthrough, two WTA Tour finals, top 50 debut

 Giorgi competed at the Australian Open, where she reached for the first time the second round beating Australian wildcard Storm Sanders, in three sets.
 She lost in the next round to Alizé Cornet, despite a 4–1 lead in the deciding set.
 In February, Giorgi competed for the first time in the Fed Cup.
 She defeated Madison Keys, and Italy went on to defeat the US team 3–1.
 In March, Giorgi qualified for the main draw in Indian Wells where she beat Andrea Petkovic, Sorana Cîrstea, and former world No. 1, Maria Sharapova.
 With this victory, she improved her record to 3–2 lifetime against top-10 opponents.
 She lost in the fourth round to eventual champion Flavia Pennetta.

 In April at the Katowice Open, she defeated defending champion Roberta Vinci, Shahar Pe'er, and Carla Suárez Navarro to reach the final, which she lost to Alizé Cornet in three sets, after holding a match point at 5–4 in the third.
 In Rome, Giorgi defeated top-10 player Dominika Cibulková in the first round but lost to Christina McHale, after winning the first set.
 Giorgi finally beat Alizé Cornet who was the second seed in Strasbourg, after losing two significant matches to her.
 At the French Open, Giorgi defeated Bojana Jovanovski in the first round but lost to 2009 champion, Svetlana Kuznetsova, in the second.

 Giorgi competed in Eastbourne, beating Victoria Azarenka in the first round before going down to Caroline Wozniacki in the quarterfinals.
 At Wimbledon, she lost in the second round to Alison Riske.
 She reached the quarterfinals in Bad Gastein and then lost in the first round at the following three tournaments.
 Giorgi made a good run in New Haven, defeating Wozniacki who would finish summer hard-court season with 19–4 and Garbiñe Muguruza, before losing in the semifinal to Magdaléna Rybáriková.
 She was upset early in the US Open, however, losing to a ranked 221 in the world, Anastasia Rodionova, after serving for the match in the second set.

 Giorgi lost in the opening rounds in Wuhan and Beijing to Elina Svitolina and Lucie Šafářová, respectively.
 She broke her series of losses in Linz defeating Andrea Petkovic for the third time in the season.
 Then she advanced to her second WTA career final without losing a set, but lost to Karolína Plíšková in three sets, again after holding a match point on the opponent's serve.
 The Italian ended the season reaching the quarterfinals in Moscow where she defeated the third seed Flavia Pennetta for the second time in her career before losing to Kateřina Siniaková in over three hours.
 Giorgi finished the season with 8–3 record against top-20 players and reached a career-high ranking of No. 31 before the US Open.